opendistro/for-elasticsearch-docs/docs/install/plugins.md

 This plugin is not officially released.

-To beta test this plugin, download the [zip file](https://github.com/opendistro-for-elasticsearch/index-management) and install the plugin:
+To beta test this plugin, download the latest release from https://github.com/opendistro-for-elasticsearch/index-management/releases and install the plugin:

 ```bash
 sudo bin/elasticsearch-plugin install file:///path/to/file